 The extra flair comes with some extra bonuses, too.
 The Atmos Optimus V2 doesn't just look good, it feels good.
-The curves help it fit comfortaby in your hand.
+The curves help it fit comfortably in your hand.
 And, like most other vape pens, it's lightweight and easy to carry around.
 And, as mentioned above, you can carry it in your pocket without having to worry about liquid leaking out.

-The button for powering the device is also a step up from previous Atmos and similarly styled pens.
+The button for powering the vape battery is also a step up from previous Atmos and similarly styled pens.
 Gone is the unstable, rubber button.
 This device uses a sturdier plastic button that's set firmly in place.
 It works much better, which means it (and you) won't get bent out of shape so easily.

 First, the battery is only going to work with other Atmos-threaded devices.
 Your 510-thread clearomizers, heating chambers, and other what-have-yous will do you no good here.
-On the plus-side, if you do own a variety of Atmos products, then you can use this battery with those devices interchangeably (I almost always opt to use the Atmos Grinder Attachment with the V2 battery, just because it feels better--if only for a few seconds).
+On the plus-side, if you do own a variety of Atmos vapes, then you can use this vape battery with those devices interchangeably (I almost always opt to use the Atmos Grinder Attachment with the V2 battery, just because it feels better--if only for a few seconds).

 At the end of the day, the pros easily outdo the cons.
-The device is high quality, but more imporantly, it's cool.
-If that doesn't matter to you, then by all means stick with what you've got.
+The device is high quality, but more importantly, it's cool.
+If that doesn't matter to you, then, by all means, stick with what you've got.
 But if you're into the next greatest thing, I don't think it's coming in the form of how many wicks your pen does (or doesn't) have.
 Just like flip phones out-did each other using aesthetics, I think we're at that point with e-liquid and e-juice vape pens.
 The smartphone of pens will be here at some point (and I can't imagine what kind of crazy innovations they will bring), but for now--why not vape in style?